GDelCorso/SLImTAG/README.md

 ### Import Images

 The first step is to load an image (in PNG or JPG) using `Image > Import image` from the menu or the <kbd>Ctrl</kbd>+<kbd>I</kbd> shortcut.
-Alternative, it is possible to choose `Image > Import folder` to load all PNG and JPG images of a folder; in this case, images are shown one at a time in alphabetical order, and a click on the `Next image` button (or the <kbd>.</kbd> shortcut) will advance to the next image.
+Alternatively, it is possible to choose `Image > Import folder` to load all PNG and JPG images of a folder; in this case, images are shown one at a time in alphabetical order, and a click on the `Next image` button (or the <kbd>.</kbd> shortcut) will advance to the next image.
 Moreover, current masks will _always_ be saved after a click on `Next image` or when the program is closed.

 ### Mask Actions

 Use the `Add new mask` button (shortcut: <kbd>N</kbd>) to create a new mask with a custom label.
 Up to 20 masks can be defined for a file.
-The current masks appear i a list below the button, and the active mask will be highlighted.
+The current masks appear in a list below the button, and the active mask will be highlighted.
 Click on a mask to make it the active one.
 Keys <kbd>1</kbd>–<kbd>9</kbd> (not on the numeric pad) are shortcuts for masks with IDs 1–9. <kbd>Tab</kbd> (respectively <kbd>Shift</kbd>+<kbd>Tab</kbd>) cycles through the masks, selecting the next (respectively previous) one as active.

 Click on the small `×` button next to a mask to remove ALL the regions marked with it, and also remove the mask from the list.
 The active mask can be also removed via the menu `Mask > Clear active mask`.
 ALL masks can be removed via `Mask > Clear all masks`. **Any "clear mask" action cannot be undone.**

-Right-clicking on a mask opens a contextual menu with the options to rename the mask, change its color, delete it, or set it as the active mask.
+Right-clicking on a mask opens a contextual menu with the options to edit the mask (i.e., change its name and/or color), delete it, or set it as the active mask.

 `Mask > Save mask` (shortcut: <kbd>Ctrl</kbd>+<kbd>S</kbd>) saves the mask as an indexed PNG file with its default name and position: